What is Acupuncture?

 While the Chinese medical notion of these organ Qi systems includes the idea of the physical organs themselves, the entire medical significance reaches far beyond our Western confines of thought.
 Every aspect of ourselves - from our physical form and function to our thoughts, emotions and behaviors - is corresponded to these organ Qi systems.
 Using this system of correspondences, diagnosis is a process of working backwards from the outward signs and symptoms and tracing them to their origins of disrupted Qi patterns.

-Acupuncture as Part of Traditional Chinese Medicine
+Acupuncture as Part of Chinese Medicine

 The goal of treatment is correcting the imbalanced patterns.
-Acupuncture is one among several treatment methods in the gamut of Traditional Chinese Medicine.
+Acupuncture is one among several treatment methods in the gamut of Chinese Medicine.
 The most effective treatment strategies may involve any or all of these methods.
 Acupuncture, its so-called adjunct practices, Chinese herbal therapy, and dietary and other lifestyle adjustments are all utilized as appropriate.

 About the Needles

 Acupuncture needles are very thin, about the thickness of two human hairs.
-During treatment, the needles are inserted beneath the surface of the skin and most patients report very little momentary discomfort.
+During treatment, the needles are inserted beneath the surface of the skin and most patients report just a little momentary discomfort.
 For the safety of the patient, only sterilized disposable needles are used in accordance with national “clean needle” standards.